 But what if your smartphone is stolen from your pocket or bag while you are out and about?
 The additional “simple theft away from home” insurance covers you in such a case.

 No matter how careful you are, minor mishaps can still happen.
-The smartphone can fall out of your trouser pocket, you spill your coffee on it or accidentally leave it on the train.
-With the additional “Household contents all risks” insurance, your smartphone is insured against unforeseen losses and damage of all kinds, and Helvetia will pay the costs of repair or a replacement mobile phone.
+The smartphone can fall out of your trouser pocket or you spill your coffee on it.
+With the additional “Household contents all risks” insurance, your smartphone is insured against unforeseen damage of all kinds, and Helvetia will pay the costs of repair or a replacement mobile phone.

 For additional protection beyond the manufacturer’s warranty, you can take out the additional “warranty extension” as part of household contents insurance.
 You can thus extend the warranty by a further three years and are covered if a device no longer works owing to design, materials, manufacturing or calculation errors.
 The warranty extension applies to all devices with a minimum value of 300 francs.